 Resilience in health systems was introduced as the ability to prepare for, manage, and learn from shocks, by Sabine Vogler, Head of the Pharmacoeconomics Department at GÖG and Director of the WHO Collaborating Centre for Pharmaceutical Pricing and Reimbursement Policies.
 Adding to strategies for building up resilience in the wider health system, which have been the focus of much debate in recent years, several levers for strengthening resilience in the pharmaceutical system exist, including how medicines are procured, and how countries prepare for and deal with emerging, high-cost technologies.

-Optimising public procurement of medicines, with a view to safeguarding the environment – example from the Nordic Pharmaceutical Forum
+Optimising public procurement of medicines, with a view to safeguarding the environment – examples from Denmark and the Nordic Pharmaceutical Forum

-*** The event will take place in the framework of the European Public Health Week – Health throughout the life course ***
+*** The event took place in the framework of the European Public Health Week – Health throughout the life course ***